new-guy/screeps-os/README.md

 - Update mining route discovery to perform route discovery as a separate function, or cache the known paths
 - Ensure that we have unique and consistent PIDs.
 Bootstrapper spawning, for example, is inconsistent
+- Mining Mangers should remove mining routes that have been inoperational for N ticks

 ### Post RCL4 - this is (duh) big.